-- 1. On-Site Clinical Educator Prior to being selected, the On-site Clinical Educator(s) initial and sign a Written Agreement to Supervise a Graduate Student Clinician form to acknowledge that they are aware of and will adhere to ASHA Standards for clinical supervisors.
-The on-site Clinical Educator(s) also complete a Documentation of Information for Clinical Externship form that notes pertinent clinical educator information including license and certification numbers.
-The documentation also provides information regarding the days and times of the externship as well as identifying typical activities, clients, diagnosis, cultural backgrounds and ages seen at the facility.
-Clinical educators provide(s) direct supervision of Student Clinicians.
-The expectation of the clinical educator is to provide supervision (direct observation) at least 25% of the time; however, be on site 100% of the time, according to ASHA's requirements.
-Clinical educators are encouraged to allow the student to start with some observation, and then employ a gradual release of responsibility, based on the student clinician's needs and experience, to promote eventual independence.
-Formal feedback is provided to students at least twice during the semester via the Evaluation of Clinical Competencies document for Evaluation (Diagnostics), Intervention (Treatment), and Interaction and Personal Behaviors/Professional Behavior.
-This document will be completed in Exxat by the On-site Clinical Educator(s) and subsequently reviewed formally with the student.
-This will be completed at mid-term, as well as at the end of the semester for the final.
-Clinical Educators are also given the option to take an anonymous survey, the On-Site Clinical Educator Program Evaluation, to provide feedback about the program.
-This will be completed in Exxat. - 2 Once Student Clinicians begin any off-site clinical practicum, they must complete the Student Practicum Preparation Checklist and return it to the Clinical Fieldwork Coordinator.
-During the first week of their practicum, Student Clinicians MUST meet with their on-site Clinical Educator(s) and complete the MSCD Externship Plan.
-This document is used to allow the student and clinical educator to discuss goals for the experience as well as identify specific learning and supervising styles.
-This document should then be turned in on the due date specified by the Clinical Fieldwork Coordinator. - 3.
-The Clinical Fieldwork Coordinator periodically monitors the clinical education provided in the external facility via several email correspondences, phone and/or virtual conferences and/or visits to the facility as appropriate.
+- Field Clinical Educator (FCE) Prior to the student beginning the externship, the Field Clinical Educator(s)(FCEs) complete and sign a Pre-externship Form for Clinical Educators.
+This form includes a section titled Written Attestation to Supervise a Graduate Student Clinician to acknowledge that the clinical educator(s) are aware of and will adhere to the ASHA Standards for clinical supervisors.
+The form also includes a section titled Documentation of Information for Clinical Externship that notes pertinent clinical educator information including license and certification numbers.
+The documentation also provides information regarding the days and times of the externship and identifies typical activities, clients, diagnoses, cultural backgrounds, and ages seen at the facility.
+FCEs update the Documentation of Information for Clinical Externship as needed per any changes since the last time they supervised a Stockton University student. - Field Clinical Educators provide direct supervision of Student Clinicians.
+The expectation of the clinical educator is to provide supervision (direct observation) at least 25% of the time for each client/session AND be on site 100% of the time, according to ASHA's requirements.
+FCEs are encouraged to allow students to start with some observation and then employ a gradual release of responsibility, based on the student clinician's needs and experience, to promote eventual independence. - Formal feedback is provided to students at least twice during the semester via the Evaluation of Clinical Competencies document for Evaluation (Diagnostics), Intervention (Treatment), and Interaction and Personal Behaviors/Professional Behavior.
+This document will be completed in Exxat by the FCE(s) and subsequently reviewed formally with the student at midterm, as well as at the end of the semester for the final. - FCEs are also given the option to take an anonymous survey, the On-Site Clinical Fieldwork Educator Evaluation of the MCSD Program, to provide feedback about the program.
+This survey will be completed in Exxat. - 2.
+During the first week of their practicum, Student Clinicians MUST meet with their FCE(s) and complete the MCSD Externship Plan.
+This document permits the student and clinical educator to discuss goals for the experience as well as identify specific learning and supervising styles.
+This document should then be turned in on the due date specified by the Clinical Fieldwork Coordinator/Course Instructor. - 3.
+The Clinical Fieldwork Coordinator/Course Instructor periodically monitors the clinical education provided in the external facility via several email correspondences, phone and/or virtual conferences and/or visits to the facility as appropriate.
 Confidential Concerns Surveys are also sent to the students twice per semester to ensure confidence in the clinical educator, site, and experiences. - 4.
-Student Student Clinicians are expected to complete a paper copy of the Evaluation of Clinical Competencies at both mid-term and final as a means of self-reflection and should share these results with their Clinical Educator.
-At the end of the Student Clinician's off-site clinical experience, Student Clinicians are to complete the Student Evaluation of Supervision and Facility in Exxat to provide feedback about their clinical experience.
+Student Student Clinicians are expected to complete a self-rating of their clinical skills on the Evaluation of Clinical Competencies in Exxat at both mid-term and final as a means of self-reflection.
+These ratings are shared with the Field Clinical Educator (FCE).
+At the end of the Student Clinician's clinical externship, Student Clinicians are to complete the Student Evaluation of Supervision and Facility in Exxat to provide feedback about their clinical experience.